-LCCC, through the Enrollment, Financial, and Career Services Division Veterans’ Certifying Team and under the direction of the Provost/Vice President for Academic and Learner Services, will monitor/enforce standard practices for determining satisfactory progress and conduct of eligible persons receiving Veterans Administration benefits.
+LCCC, through the Enrollment, Financial, and Career Services Division school certifying official team and under the direction of the Provost/Vice President for Academic and Learner Services, will monitor/enforce standard practices for determining satisfactory progress and conduct of eligible persons receiving Veterans Administration benefits.

 In addition, Enrollment, Financial, and Career Services Division will maintain all school records pertaining to enrollment certification and change of status of each enrolled Veterans Administration student.
 The College policy relative to Standards of Progress for Veterans will be as follows:

 The Veterans Administration (VA) requires that all veterans receiving veterans’ benefits make satisfactory progress in pursuit of a degree objective.
-Class attendance is required to maintain satisfactory progress.
-The Veterans Administration student unable to attend class is required to initiate a formal withdrawal in accordance with the College withdrawal policy, and to notify the VCT of the last date of attendance.
-If formal withdrawal is not initiated by the student, faculty will notify the VCT of the last date of attendance.
+The Veterans Administration student unable to attend class is required to initiate a formal withdrawal in accordance with the College withdrawal policy, and to notify the SCO of the last date of attendance.

 In accordance with the guidelines set forth for school Standards of Progress, students receiving veterans’ benefits will be held to the same standards as all other LCCC students.
 However, for the purpose of Veterans Administration payments, applicants for Veterans Administration certification with 45 credit hours attempted or greater must earn and maintain a GPA of 2.0 or higher in order to be certified for veterans’ payments.
 Certification for purposes of Veterans Administration payment require students who have attempted 16-29 credit hours to maintain a GPA no less than 1.6 or greater.

 A student who has attempted 30-44 credit hours must earn and maintain a GPA of 1.75 or greater.
-A veteran who fails to earn the minimum GPA (as previously noted), will not be certified to receive veterans’ benefits.
+A veteran who fails to earn the minimum GPA (as previously noted), will not be certified to receive veterans’ benefits until their GPA is raised.
 The only exception to this policy is for previous LCCC students who were on academic probation but were not using Veterans Administration benefits who return to LCCC with the intent to use VA benefits.

 These students must show progress toward the minimum GPA and will be evaluated on a case-by-case basis, but must show a minimum 2.0 GPA per semester.
 Veterans’ Certifying Team members at LCCC are in constant communication with the Ohio State Approving Agency for Veterans’ Training in Columbus, Ohio, which monitors the academic progress of veterans applying for certification for the purpose of veterans’ benefit payments.